SBCConnect/documentation/docs/pages/remove-number-from-a-teams-user.md

-# Disable a Teams User Account
+# Remove a number from a Teams User Account
 When a Teams enabled user leaves the business, you need to remove the phone number from the user account, then remove the license.

 ## Steps